Guide for Authors

 East African Journal of Science, Technology, Innovation (EAJSTI)

 Thank you for choosing to submit your paper to us.
-These instructions will ensure that we have everything required so that your paper if deemed fit, can move through peer review, production, and publication smoothly.
+These instructions will ensure that we have everything required so that your paper, if deemed fit, can move through peer review, production and publication smoothly.
 Please take the time to read and follow them as closely as possible, as doing so will ensure your paper matches the journal's requirements.
 For general guidance on the publication process of the EAJSTI please visit our http://www.eajsti.org/index.php/EAJSTI/information/authors

 Aim and Scope of the EAJSTI

-While the East African Science and Technology Commission (EASTECO) is the proprietor of the East African Journal of Science, Technology & Innovation, the journal pursues its own independent editorial policy.
+While East African Science and Technology Commission (https://easteco.org/) is the proprietor of East African Journal of Science, Technology & Innovation, the journal pursues its own independent editorial policy.

 EAJSTI considers all types of manuscripts on the strict condition that:

 All submitted manuscripts are subject to initial appraisal by the Editorial Office, and, are only subjected to peer-review by independent, anonymous expert referees if found suitable.
-EAJSTI follows the policy of the double-blind review system.
-However, single-blind might be in exceptional cases.
+EAJSTI follows the policy of double blind review system.
+However, single blind review might be used in exceptional cases.

-Please note that all papers accepted for this journal are subject to originality checking, including the use of the Plagiarism Checker.
-To avoid potential problems, please ensure that your submission has a Similarity Index of less than 25% and that all citations are fully disclosed at the point of submission. http://www.bibme.org/citation-guide/apa/
+Please note that all papers accepted for this journal are subject to originality checking, including use of the Plagiarism Checker.
+To avoid potential problems, please ensure that your submission has a Similarity Index of less than 25% and that all citations are fully disclosed at the point of submission.

 Submitting an article

-The manuscript to be submitted should be prepared as double-spaced in Times New Roman Font 12.
-It should be approx. 8,000 words in length (excluding notes, figures, tables, and references).
-Tables and Figures should be placed at the end of the text.
+The manuscript to be submitted should be prepared as double-spaced in Times New Roman 12.
+It should be between 4,000-8,000 words in length (excluding notes, figures, tables and references).
+Tables and Figures should also go at the end of the text.

 The submission on the online platform should be guided by the instruction in the submission window.
 Within the journal homepage, click on ‘Make a new submission’ and follow through the 5-step process (1.Start; 2.
 Upload Submission; 3.
 Enter Metadata; 4.
 Confirmation; and 5.
 Next Steps).